elastic/elasticsearch-php/docs/reference/bulk.md

 trigger a Bulk API request to be sent at specific times by yielding a `flush` action from its generator.

-The return value of the `bulk()` function is the total number of actions successfully processed.
+The return value of the `bulk()` function is an array with three elements:

+- The total number of actions successfully processed
+- The count of errors
+- An array with the details of each operation, as returned by the bulk API.
+Note that this array is omitted when the `$stats_only` argument is set to `true`.

 ## Bulk actions